backupbrew/switchbrew/Applet Manager services.md

 #### TerminateApplicationAndSetReason

-Takes an input u32, no output.
+Takes an input u32 Result, no output.

 #### SetScreenShotPermissionGlobally